Ball Feeder Horse Toy

-Ease stable boredom or engage your horse in his paddock with this colorful play ball.
-Fill with horse treats or grain and let your horse play.
+Ease stable boredom or engage your horse in his paddock with this colorful play horse toy ball.
+Fill The Ball Feeder Horse Toy with treats or grain and let your horse play.
 He will be rewarded with tasty treats or grain as they roll out of the ball.

 - Size: 9"